 The Southwest Research and Outreach Center (SWROC) addresses agriculture’s current and emerging challenges.
 Our work focuses on maximizing farm productivity while protecting and improving the quality of the soil, air and water.

-We are one of 10 unique Research and Outreach Centers throughout Minnesota led by the University of Minnesota’s College of Food, Agricultural and Natural Resource Sciences (CFANS).
+We are one of 10 unique Research and Outreach Centers throughout Minnesota within the University of Minnesota’s College of Food, Agricultural and Natural Resource Sciences (CFANS).
 Our work enhances the quality of agricultural production, human health, renewable energy and the environment, and disseminates the benefits of this research to the public.

 Research & outreach programs based at the SWROC focus on: